We may earn commission from affiliate links →

 Photographers, hikers, and nature lovers will wander along in any of the eight national parks in Croatia and be in awe.
 I have said it before, and I’ll repeat it, like an old broken record – Croatia is more than just beaches.

-We are blessed with eight national parks in Croatia.
+In Croatia we are blessed with eight national parks in Croatia.
 Each offers you something magical and beautiful.

 - Plitvice Lakes National Park